fommil/fpmortals/manuscript/wip.md

 This chapter will show how to define derivations for five specific typeclasses.
 Each example exhibits a feature that can be generalised:

--   `Equal` having a type parameter in contravariant (parameter) position
--   `Default` having a type parameter in covariant (return) position
--   `Semigroup` having type parameter in both positions (invariant)
--   `JsWriter` having a type parameter in contravariant position and requiring access to the names of fields
--   `JsReader` having a type parameter in covariant position and requiring access to the names of fields

-We have seen all of these typeclasses in previous chapters, except `Default` which can request a *default* value for a type, which may not exist.
-For clarity, all typeclasses are:

 {lang="text"}
 ~~~~~~~~
   @typeclass trait Equal[A]  {
+    // type parameter is in contravariant (parameter) position
     @op("===") def equal(a1: A, a2: A): Boolean
   }

+  // for requesting default values of a type when testing
   @typeclass trait Default[A] {
+    // type parameter is in covariant (return) position
-    def default: Maybe[A]
+    def default: String \/ A
   }

   @typeclass trait Semigroup[A] {
+    // type parameter is in both covariant and contravariant position (invariant)
     @op("|+|") def append(x: A, y: =>A): A
   }

   @typeclass trait JsWriter[T] {
+    // type parameter is in contravariant position and needs access to field names
     def toJson(t: T): JsValue
   }

   @typeclass trait JsReader[T] {
+    // type parameter is in covariant position and needs access to field names
     def fromJson(j: JsValue): T // FIXME: not total
   }
 ~~~~~~~~

+A> There is a school of thought that says serialisation formats, such as JSON and A> XML, should ****not**** have typeclass encoders and decoders, because it can lead to A> typeclass decoherence (i.e. more than one encoder or decoder may exist for the A> same type).
+The alternative is to use algebras and avoid using the `implicit` A> language feature entirely.
+A>
+A> Although it is possible to apply the techniques in this chapter to either A> typeclass or algebra derivation, the latter involves a ****lot**** more boilerplate.
+A> We therefore consciously choose to restrict our study to encoders and decoders A> that are coherent.
+As we will see later in this chapter, use-site automatic A> derivation with magnolia and shapeless, combined with limitations of the scala A> compiler's implicit search, commonly leads to typeclass decoherence.

 ### Don't Repeat Yourself